 Along with repairs, renovation costs go up with a unique property.
 For example, if your dining room has built-in benches with ornate woodwork, you may have trouble finding and paying for a skilled carpenter to restore or alter the work.

 You may also run into issues if the home is in a protected district.
 If you buy a historic home, you may have to go through a permitting process.
 Sometimes changes to the exterior and interior of the home require approval.
-Talk to neighbors and your real estate agent to see if the area has a historic society.
+Talk to neighbors and your real estate agent to see if the area has a historic society or an HOA that requires approvals before making updates.

-This is good to know if you have the DIY spirit, too.
+This is good to know if you have DIY inclinations, too.
 Some associations require owners to work with contractors with specific licensing.
 The red tape may not be worth the hassle.

 Unhappy Neighbors